 An Applicant Tracking System (ATS) is a software application that assists companies with managing applicants and carrying out the hiring process.
 It provides companies with a centralized database to process job applications, sift through candidates, recommend the best candidates according to parameters set, and coordinate logistics.
-When a job seeker submits an application and resume to a company using an ATS, the information in that application and resume get stored in a database that combs through the information.
-The hiring company sets the parameters they’re looking for in a candidate, and the ATS submits the candidates that most closely fit those criterion.
+When a job seeker submits an application and a resume to a company using an ATS, the information in that application and resume get stored in a database that combs through the information.
+The hiring company sets the parameters they’re looking for in a candidate, and the ATS submits the candidates that most closely fit those criteria.
 A quality ATS will assist companies in connecting with candidates in emailing, interviewing, and actual hiring.
 Many companies use ATSs to increase the efficiency of time spent on examining resumes and interviewing candidates.

 Using an ATS can save incredible amounts of time by utilizing automatic filters such as work-related skills, previous work experience, previous employers, educational background, references, etc.

 Another reason small businesses find ATSs useful is the streamlining of the hiring process.
-Using the ATS as a means of communicating with the candidate can aid in clear dialogue between the two parties.
-Companies can send automated messages when applications are received, request for clarification regarding resumes, schedule interviews, and mail rejection letters.
+Using the ATS as a means of communicating with the candidate can aid in a clear dialogue between the two parties.
+Companies can send automated messages when applications are received, request clarification regarding resumes, schedule interviews, and mail rejection letters.
 All of the information and communication between the company and the candidate are in one organized area.

 Using an ATS can also be beneficial for a small business because it takes a lot of guesswork out of HR resources.
 An ATS can give you information on where the candidates found the company.
 Was it through the company website, a referral, or a large platform such as LinkedIn or Indeed?
 Or did the candidate find the company by a more local means of advertising?
 These answers can help steer the company to know where to spend their HR budget when looking for new employees.

 Companies can save in employee turnover when effectively using an ATS.
 A good ATS will offer a way to set filters for exactly what you need from an employee.
 Education, experience, sets of skills, and referrals are all things that can quickly qualify or eliminate any candidate and save time for the employer.
 As the candidates with the most accurate parameters are hired, less turnover will occur.
-Employees are qualified for the job, with less surprises after the hiring has taken place.
-Also, when a faster hiring process occurs, less candidates will remove themselves from the running by getting impatient for companies to respond to their application.
+Employees are qualified for the job, with fewer surprises after the hiring has taken place.
+Also, when a faster hiring process occurs, fewer candidates will remove themselves from the running by getting impatient for companies to respond to their application.
 As an employer who desires to hire qualified candidates quickly, using a good quality ATS can really benefit your organization and save you time and money.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"